-In accordance with the above Principles, the requirements of the European Markets in Financial Instruments Directive ("MiFID") and Alternative Investment Management Directive, ("AIFMD") and with our fiduciary obligations, Ashmore has policies and arrangements in place to identify and manage conflicts of interest that may arise between us and our clients or between our different clients.
+In accordance with the above Principles, and Ashmore's fiduciary obligations, Ashmore has policies and arrangements in place to identify and manage conflicts of interest that may arise between Ashmore and its clients or between the different clients.

-Ashmore or any other party to whom it may have delegated certain functions, may in its absolute discretion effect transactions in which we have, directly or indirectly, a material interest.
-We may also at our discretion enter into a relationship of any description with another party which may involve a potential conflict with our duty to our clients.
-We will ensure that such transactions are effected on terms which are not materially less favourable to the client than if the potential conflict had not existed.
+Ashmore, or any other party to whom it may have delegated certain functions, may in its absolute discretion effect transactions in which we have, directly or indirectly, a material interest.
+Ashmore may also at its discretion enter into a relationship of any description with another party which may involve a potential conflict with our duty to its clients.
+Ashmore will ensure that such transactions are effected on terms which are not materially less favourable to the client than if the potential conflict had not existed.

-2. Identification of conflicts
+4. Identification of conflicts

-Ashmore is required to take all reasonable steps to identify conflicts of interest that arise or may arise in the course of providing any regulated activity.
+Ashmore is required to take all appropriate steps to identify, prevent or mitigate conflicts of interest that arise or may arise in the course of providing any regulated activity.